radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ![Server Control Panel](Media/server-cp.jpg)

 Go to the Log Viewer tab and select the log file from the drop-down list.
-To download logs, follow these steps:
+To **download logs**, follow these steps:

 1. Switch to classic control panel.